 Both cards earn Ultimate Rewards points, so you can redeem them the same way: at a fixed rate through the Chase travel portal, or by transferring them to Chase’s partners at a 1-to-1 ratio.
 The big difference is that your points are worth a higher 1.5 cents apiece when you redeem them via the Chase portal with the Sapphire Reserve, versus 1.25 cents per point with the Sapphire Preferred.

-Despite the Chase Sapphire Reserve’s $550 annual fee — which is admittedly quite high — the card comes with a $300 yearly travel credit, complimentary Priority Pass Select airport lounge access, up to $60 back in statement credits on DoorDash purchases in 2021 and up to $120 back on eligible Peloton Digital or All-Access Memberships in 2021.
+Despite the Chase Sapphire Reserve’s $550 annual fee — which is admittedly quite high — the card comes with a number of travel perks, including a $300 yearly travel credit, complimentary Priority Pass Select airport lounge access and up to $120 back on eligible Peloton Digital or All-Access Memberships in 2022.

 The Chase Sapphire Reserve also offers a great earning rate on airfare.
 You’ll earn 3 points for every dollar you spend on travel and dining, and the travel category is extremely broad.
 It includes not just air travel, but hotels, car rentals, cruises, ride-share services and even parking and tolls.
 Plus, for a limited time through March 2022, you’ll also earn 10 points per dollar spent on all Lyft rides.

 Finally, if you’re looking for travel insurance, the Chase Sapphire Reserve is the best card when it comes to travel protections.
 In fact, it’s the only card that offers all seven major types of coverage: Trip cancellation/interruption insurance, trip delay reimbursement, lost luggage reimbursement, baggage delay insurance, rental car protection, travel accident insurance and emergency evacuation assistance.